Skip to content

 ...

-React's useCallback hook changes the function only when one of its values in the dependency array changes.
+You could try this infinite loop yourself by removing React's useCallback Hook, but be prepared for a crashing browser.
+After all, React's useCallback hook changes the function only when one of its values in the dependency array changes.
 That's when we want to trigger a re-fetch of the data, because the input field has new input and we want to see the new data displayed in our list.

 By moving the data fetching function outside the React's useEffect Hook, it becomes reusable for other parts of the application.
 We won't use it just yet, but it is a good use case to understand the memoized functions in React.
 Now the useEffect hook runs implicitly when the searchTerm changes, because the handleFetchStories is re-defined each time the searchTerm changes.
 Since the useEffect hook depends on the handleFetchStories, the side-effect for data fetching runs again.